-Recently, several algorithms were proposed approaching the robust relative pose estimation problem using neural networks.
-Context normalization networks~\cite{cne2018} is the first paper on the topic which proposes to use PointNet (MLP) with batch normalization~\cite{batchnorm2015} as context mechanism.
-Attentive context normalization networks~\cite{acne2020} introduces a special architectural block for the task.
-Deep Fundamental matrix estimation~\cite{dfe2018} uses differentiable iteratively re-weighted least-squares with predicted weights.
-The OANet algorithm~\cite{oanet2019} introduces several architectural blocks for the correspondence filtering.
-Neural Guided RANSAC~\cite{brachmann2019neural} uses a CNe-like architecture with a different training objective.
-The predicted correspondence scores are exploited inside RANSAC by using a guided sampling algorithm that helps in finding accurate models early.
-CLNet~\cite{clnet2021} introduces several algorithmic and architectural improvements first to remove gross outliers with iterative pruning.
-These techniques, in general, provide alternatives for tentative correspondence pre-filtering and weighting.
-However, they do not replace standard robust estimation as it is shown in~\cite{cvpr2020ransactutorial}.
+Recently, several algorithms have been proposed for robust relative pose estimation using neural networks.
+The first paper on the topic, Context Normalization Networks (PointCN)~\cite{cne2018} proposes the use of PointNet (MLP) with batch normalization as a context mechanism.
+Attentive Context Normalization Networks~\cite{acne2020} introduces a special architectural block for the task.
+The Deep Fundamental Matrix Estimation (DFE)~\cite{dfe2018} uses differentiable iteratively re-weighted least-squares with predicted weights.
+The OANet algorithm~\cite{oanet2019} introduces differentiable pooling and unpooling blocks for correspondence filtering.
+Neural Guided RANSAC (NG-RANSAC)~\cite{brachmann2019neural} uses a PointCN-like architecture with a different training objective, and the predicted correspondence scores are exploited inside RANSAC by using a guided sampling method that helps to find accurate models early.
+More recently, CLNet~\cite{clnet2021} introduces several algorithmic and architectural improvements to remove gross outliers with iterative pruning.
+These techniques provide alternatives for tentative correspondence pre-filtering and weighting.
+While these methods have shown promising results, they do not substitute standard robust estimation, as demonstrated in the RANSAC tutorial~\cite{cvpr2020ransactutorial}.

-This paper has three main contributions.
-First, we focus on combining two state-of-the-art algorithms, \ie, MAGSAC++~\cite{barath2020magsac++} and NG-RANSAC~\cite{brachmann2019neural}, in order to improve the relative pose accuracy on a wide range of scenes.
-Second, we propose a way of incorporating the orientation and scale from, \eg, SIFT features, in a geometrically meaningful manner directly in the loss function minimized during training.
-The new loss leads to more accurate results than simply using pose or epipolar errors.
-Third, we propose a new sampler that exploits the predicted inlier probabilities in a more effective way than \cite{chum2005matching,brachmann2019neural}.
-The new sampler leads to the best results even when the SNN~\cite{lowe1999object} ratio is considered as the inlier probability without using neural networks.
-It outperforms the widely used PROSAC sampler~\cite{chum2005matching} even in this standard scenario.